guardian/support-admin-console/README.md

 A separate S3 object is used for recording the lock status.

 Optionally sends a Fastly PURGE request after updates to S3.

+### Permissions
+Some tools require permissions, in addition to membership of the Google group.

+Permissions are stored in a DynamoDb table, `support-admin-console-permissions-${Stage}`.

+See [./scripts/updatePermissions](./scripts/updatePermissions) for a script for maintaining these permissions.